-Fun Fact: 1 out of every 250 condoms you use breaks!
+In fact, did you know that 1 out of every 250 condoms breaks?

 We spoke to Dr Sarah Welsh, co-owner of the condom brand HANX, who told us that the main reason for condoms breaking comes down to incorrect use.
 When putting on a condom, Sarah says to always make sure to leave a space at the top by pinching the “tip” of the condom.
 If you don’t leave a space at the tip to collect those little swimmers, it can create a balloon-like effect, causing the condom to burst from the friction and pressure build-up.

-Another common mistake that some of us make is not knowing that condoms should be kept in a cool and dry place because heat can damage the latex and cause the condom to split.³ So if your “secret” or emergency hiding spot for condoms is in your car or wallet, you should probably reconsider and move them somewhere cooler.
+Another common mistake that some of us make is not knowing that condoms should be kept in a cool and dry place because heat can damage the latex and cause the condom to split.
+So if you’re storing condoms in a car or wallet, you should probably reconsider and move them somewhere cooler.

 Who would have known that condoms need so much TLC?!